apache/kyuubi/docs/tools/spark_block_cleaner.md

 Then you should modify following parameter to fit environment.

-The `cacheDirs` value should fit your actual situation.
+The `CACHE_DIRS` value should fit your actual situation.

 ```yaml
 env: